aptos-labs/aptos-core/developer-docs-site/docs/reference/glossary.md

 - AptosBFT, the Aptos network's consensus algorithm, is based on HotStuff.
 - It simplifies the reasoning about safety, and it addresses some performance limitations of previous consensus protocols.

-## J

-### JSON-RPC Service

-- The JSON-RPC Service component is the external interface of a Aptos node.
-Any incoming client request, such as submitted transactions or queries, must first go through the JSON-RPC Service.
-A client needs to go through the JSON-RPC Service component to access storage or any other component in the system.
-This filters requests and protects the system.
-- Whenever a client submits a new transaction, the JSON-RPC Service passes it to [mempool](#mempool).

 ## L

 ### Leader